OmarAlFarajat/omaralfarajat.github.io/projects/new-haven.md

 New Haven is a board game we were tasked with recreating using C++ for COMP 345 (Advanced Program Design with C++) at Concordia University in the semester of Winter 2020.
 This writeup focuses only on the creation of the game board via parsing a custom map file, creating a graph structure, and performing a traversal to calculate points in terms of the resources collected on the map.

+## Contributions
+* Game board loader which supports custom map layouts with different grid sizes and resources.
+* A connected graph system to logically recreate the game board, enforce game rules, and calculate points accumulated based on tile adjacency.
+* Programmed the main game loop and core logic.
+* Used the CImg library to dynamically visualize the game board with simple 2D graphics.

 ## Relevant header and source files

 <a href="https://github.com/OmarAlFarajat/New-Haven-sources">OmarAlFarajat/New-Haven-sources</a>